melikpehlivanov/AlgorithmVisualizer/README.md

 * Heap sort
 * Quick sort

+# My initial idea was to learn algorithms and react in the meantime so I decided to build this project.
+Firstly, I used react-redux and then switched to react-hooks in order to practice React.
+If you're interested to see how it's built with react-redux and react-hooks, check the branches.

 P.S Many more algorithms are going to come out with the next version of this application.
 By the way, if you like to project feel free to give it a star.